Tale Ognenovski: Tour of Germany

 Tale Ognenovski as clarinet and reed pipe (recorder) soloist with Ensemble 'Tanec', toured Germany from August 15 until October 27, 1956.
 The Ensemble performed 72 concerts in many towns, including Stuttgart, Frankfurt, Bonn, Göttingen, Munich and Wiesbaden, and every performance was a sell-out.
 As part of their tour of France in 1959, they performed two concerts in Dortmund, Germany on September 18 and 19, 1959, playing to an audience of 7000 on each occasion.

-On October 1, 1956, Ensemble "Tanec" performed a successful concert in Bonn Town Theatre and every seat was full.
-"Present in the audience were the Mayor of Bonn, many prominent politicians, diplomats and domestic and foreign journalists.
-Bonn's newspapers are full of numerous compliments as to the artistic quality of the concert."During this tour the Ensemble has visited almost all the larger towns in West Germany and also many tourist towns.
-Ensemble Tanec has had the warmest welcome everywhere.
-Compliments, and also some photographs from the performances, have appeared in the newspapers of every town."
+On October 1, 1956, Ensemble "Tanec" performed a concert in Bonn Town Theatre and every seat was full.
+"Present in the audience were the Mayor of Bonn, many politicians, diplomats and domestic and foreign journalists.
+Bonn's newspapers are full of numerous reports as to the artistic quality of the concert."During this tour the Ensemble has visited almost all the larger towns in West Germany, and also many tourist towns."

 The Hildesheim Press published an article entitled "Tanec, the magic word from the Balkans".
 This contained amongst other comments, "This National Ballet, the top Ensemble in the country, have shown us only excellence, politeness and complete perfection.
 I'll never forget the difficult Macedonian dance from Macedonian shepherds... and the man with the reed pipe...
 Every dance and song has great impact and is rewarded with extraordinary amounts of applause.
 'Tanec' in Yugoslavia means 'dance', and at the same time it is a magical word from Yugoslavia."